billbsing/lua-azure-iot-hub/README.md

 ## Issues

-+ Sometimes the Azure iot sdk sends back more than one message ack, even when I have already freed the message the first time.
++ Sometimes the Azure iot sdk sends back more than one message ack, even when the first the message and assoctiated memory has been released.
-I have tried to stop this occuring by first checking to see if their is a valid content type in the message, if not then the message has already been freed and so the lua function will no be called.
+At the moment the only way to stop this occuring is to first check to see if there is a valid content type in the message.
+If message content type is invalid then this is a duplicate ack call with an invalid message.

 + The amqp transport requires you to disconnect after a few hours as the session keys will expire.